pexus/PerfLog/README.txt

 asynchronously thereby having no or very minimal impact to application performance.
 Buffer size properties enables fine tuning the memory and limits memory used for caching the request and debug data.
 Note: Asynchronous thread based logging requires J2EE environment.
-J2SE environment can use standard out logging.
+PerfLog also supports JMS / Queue based logging.
 Additional logger implementation can be easily written to suit any custom requirements.

-PerfLog uses standard J2EE filter pattern to capture the performance metrics along with user and application contextual data such as form data request parameter data etc. without any change to application code.
+Pexus PerfLog uses standard J2EE filter pattern to capture the performance metrics along with user and application contextual data such as form data request parameter data etc. without any change to application code.
 PerfLog filters are configured via application configuration files such as web deployment